Lilliput SurgeryElms AvenueParkstonePooleDorset, BH14 8EETel: 01202 710013

 If the complaint is unresolved the complainant has the right to complain to one of the above addresses or the Health Service Ombudsman.

 We are continually striving to improve our service.
-If you have any suggestions regarding the service provided, write to Dr A Rutland who will pass on your letter to the appropriate member of staff.
+If you have any suggestions regarding the service provided, write to the Senior Partner who will pass on your letter to the appropriate member of staff.
 Alternatively, place your written suggestion in our suggestions box in the waiting room.

 The Parliamentary and Health Service Ombudsman website contains detailed information on raising a complaint about any aspect of the NHS in England.